 2014 Interventional EP Curriculum.
 St. Thomas’ Hospital, London, UK.
 Faculty member and lecturer.
 Organised meeting and performed ablation (November)

 2012 AF Ablation Program, Abu Dhabi, UAE.
 Assisted with AF ablation.

-h-index 26 (excluding self citations of all authors, May 2016) Reviewer for JACC, Circulation Arrhythmia and Electrophysiology, JACC Electrophysiology, Heart Rhythm, Heart Rhythm Case Reports, Journal of Clinical Electrophysiology, Europace, Heart, BMJ Clinical Evidence, PLOS One.
+h-index 34 (excluding self-citations of all authors, June 2018) Reviewer for JACC, Circulation Arrhythmia and Electrophysiology, JACC Electrophysiology, Heart Rhythm, Heart Rhythm Case Reports, Journal of Clinical Electrophysiology, Europace, Heart, BMJ Clinical Evidence, PLOS One.

 I have published over 100 articles on the heart rhythm problems.

 I am regularly asked to speak at international meetings.
-In 2015 I have invited talks at the UK meeting of Heart Rhythm specialists, as well as the European Conference (Europace), and Europe AF.
+In 2018 I have invited talks at the major international meetings such as Heart Rhythm Society.

 A full list of my publications can be accessed via the Research Gate website (direct link below).